ssong26/DeepModulus/README.md

 ## About

-The current repository provides the basic code for the deepmodulus (PINNs based material parameter identification code).
-The code aim to extract the elastic parameters of the hyperelastic material from the loading test and the digital image correlation.
+The present repository offers foundational code for deepmodulus, a codebase centered on the use of Physics-Informed Neural Networks (PINNs) for material parameter identification.
+Its primary objective is to facilitate the extraction of elastic parameters governing hyperelastic materials by leveraging loading tests and digital image correlation.

 ## Features

-The current code can help to extract the elastic modulus from the loading curve and digital image correlation.
+The existing code serves as a valuable tool for extracting the elastic modulus of hyperelastic materials through the analysis of both the loading curve and digital image correlation.
 - Figure-1

   ![Diagram of the PINNs](/Figure/Figure-1.png)

 ## Getting Started

-In the current section, I will present a quick example about how to run the Deepmodulus code.
+In this section, I will provide a brief example demonstrating the execution of the Deepmodulus code.

 ### Prerequisites

 The current code is developed based on Python 3.7.0.
-The main package needed is Deepxde 1.7.0. which is available on the website https://deepxde.readthedocs.io/en/latest/user/installation.html.
+The main package needed is Deepxde 1.7.0. which is available on the [website](https://deepxde.readthedocs.io/en/latest/user/installation.html).
 Please check the website for the installation details.
 In addition, all the packages the author currently uses is given in the file "TF-2.5.yaml".
 Please install the GPU environment for tensorflow to accelerate the calculation.

 ### Installation